Student Research Awards Program

 Who can apply?
 Undergraduate and graduate students from the University of Kansas.

 What is the application procedure?
 The application procedure is identical for all awards (please note that there is no need to apply for a specific award; the selection committee will consider the applicant for all awards for which they qualify).
 Please submit the following by 5:00 p.m. on April 5, 2018:

 - A one- to two-pagesummary of the proposed research that includes a project title and a brief description of the objectives, methods, expected products and significance of the proposed work.

 - A letter of reference/support from your graduate advisor, or, for undergraduate students, a KU faculty advisor.

+Funds may be used for travel, supplies, equipment or personal expenses.
 Previous grant recipients may apply, but preference may be given to those who have not received funding in the past.
-Applications must be submitted online using our webform.
+Application materials should be submitted to the Kansas Biological Survey via email (firstname.lastname@example.org) or our webform.

-Awardees must agree to follow guidelines for conducting research at the KU Field Station, submit a one-page report of research findings and present the results of their work at an informal seminar in the 2017-2018 academic year at the University of Kansas.
+Awardees must agree to follow guidelines for conducting research at the KU Field Station: 1) submit a 1-page report of research findings, and 2) present the results of their work in one of the Biological Survey’s Ecology Seminars during the 2018-2019 academic year.